rst/rst.github.com/tut_sections/_posts/1998-01-01-first_shorthands.md

 ...
 {% endhighlight %}

-That defines a `TypedResource` type, with a generic type parameter, and a bunch of constants of that type.
+It also defines a `TypedResource` type, with a generic type parameter, and a bunch of constants of that type.
 So, for instance, `TR.addButton` is defined as a `TypedResource[PositronicButton]`, and `TR.addButton.id` is the same as `R.id.addButton`.
-With that, we can define a utility trait:
+Lastly, it defines a utility trait:

 {% highlight scala %}
-trait ViewHolder {
+trait TypedViewHolder {
-  def findViewById( id: Int ): View def findView[T]( t: TypedResource[T] ) = findViewById( t.id ).asInstanceOf[T]
+  def findViewById( id: Int ): View def findView[T](tr: TypedResource[T]) = findViewById(tr.id).asInstanceOf[T]
 }
 {% endhighlight %}

-and mix it into our activity --- giving it a `findView` method which eliminates the casts, without sacrificing type safety:
+which we can mix into our activity --- giving it a `findView` method which eliminates the casts, without sacrificing type safety:

 {% highlight scala %}